BelaPlatform/bela_newBlog/docs/README.md

 Now, go to http://localhost:4000 and check that it looks okay.

 ###NOW PUSH

-Before pushing, to back to the config.yml file and do two things:

-a.
-Comment line 4

-b.
-Uncomment line 5

-Then save the file.

 Push everything to the master branch, and Github pages will automagically update, recompile, and serve the site.
 MAGIC!